Erich Hohagen: Flying the Messerschmitt Me 262

 In late 1944, Hohagen was posted to III.
 Gruppe of Ergänzungs-Jagdgeschwader 2 (EJG 2—2nd Supplementary Training Wing), a training unit based at Lechfeld Airfiled.
 There, he learned to fly the new Messerschmitt Me 262 jet aircraft.
 He was then posted to Jagdgeschwader 7 "Nowotny" (JG 7—7th Fighter Wing) "Nowotny", the first operational jet fighter wing which was named after Walter Nowotny.
 Kommando Nowotny had been assessing the Me 262 under operational conditions.
 Nowotny himself was killed in action while flying the Me 262 on 8 November.
 On 12 November, the Oberkommando der Luftwaffe (OKL—Air Force High Command) ordered JG 7 to be equipped with the Me 262 and Oberst Johannes Steinhoff became its first Geschwaderkommodore (wing commander).
 On 19 November, the remnants of Kommando Nowotny became the nucleus of III.
 Gruppe of JG 7.
 Placed under the command of Hohagen, III.
 Gruppe began assembling aircraft and personnel at Lechfeld Air Field.
 In the latter months of 1944 Hohagen helped to convert pilots to the new jets.
 On 21 January, Steinhoff was replaced by Major Theodor Weissenberger as Geschwaderkommodore of JG 7, while Hohagen was replaced by Major Rudolf Sinner as Gruppenkommandeur of III.
 Gruppe.

 On 24 February 1945, Generalleutnant Adolf Galland and Steinhoff recruited Hohagen and Major Karl-Heinz Schnell from hospital to join the new Jagdverband 44 (JV 44—44th Fighter Detachment) forming at Brandenburg-Briest.
 Galland had received permission to create and staff the unorthodox fighter group from Luftwaffe Chief, Reichsmarschall Hermann Göring.
 JV 44 received its first Me 262 aircraft by 14 March.
 On 31 March, JV 44 moved to Munich-Riem Airfield.

 Hohagen became the Technical Officer for JV 44 and assisted with the conversion of newly arriving pilots to the Me 262.
 The unit transferred to München-Riem on 31 March 1945.

 He served as JV 44's Technical Officer until the crash of Steinhoff on 18 April 1945, and Hohagen replaced the injured Steinhoff as the unit's Einsatzchef (Operations Chief).

-On 28 April, moved to JV 44 Maxglan Airfiel, near Salzburg.
+On 28 April, moved to JV 44 Maxglan Airfield, near Salzburg.
 There they surrendered to U.S. forces on 4 May.
 Hohagen and other pilots were taken to a makeshift prisoner of war camp near Bad Aibling.
 Five days later, a U.S. officer was looking for JV 44 pilots and Hohagen, Schnell, Gerhard Barkhorn, Walter Krupinski, and Waldemar Wübke stepped up.